ABCxFF/db/README.md

 - Thank you to [bird](https://github.com/lolbird) for running the bot for more than 80% of its lifetime (he saved the project).

-- Thank you to CX for being the dev of arras
+- Thank you to [cx88](https://github.com/CX88) for being the developer of arras